 Assigned seating. $35 JCC members, $42 public, $42 at the door.
 VIP: $100/person or $175/couple, includes premium seats and post-performance reception (limited availability).

-to the Doris H. & Milton J. Chasin Cultural Arts Endowment, Isidore C. & Penny W. Myers Foundation, the Merage JCC Cultural Arts Patron Circle and OC Jewish Arts Festival Sponsors
+to the Doris H. & Milton J. Chasin Cultural Arts Endowment, Isidore C. & Penny W. Myers Foundation, and the Merage JCC Cultural Arts Patrons Circle and Sponsors

 Cultural Arts Patrons and Festival Sponsors